Australothis volatilis

 Australothis volatilis, the fuzzweed moth, is a species of moth in the family Noctuidae.
 It is endemic to New Zealand.
 This species has been classified as critically endangered by the Department of Conservation.

 Taxonomy

 This species was discovered by Brian H. Patrick in Central Otago in 1989.
 It was first described by him and his colleague M. Matthews in 1998.

 Distribution

 A. volatilis is endemic to New Zealand.
 It has been found in only six sites in Central Otago and the Mackenzie Basin.
+As at 2025 this species has only recently been observed at a single site.